redforks/myprojs/README.md

 `jest` or other unit tests tool, will execute at each project's directory.

-## Project Type
+## Project Types

-Project directory list stored in `~/.myprojs` directory, file is a text file, each line is a project directory.
-Ignore lines starts with `'#'`.
-Each file defines a project type, such as:
+Project type is a file located at `~/.myprojs`, file is a text file each line is a project directory.
+Lines start with `'#'` are comments and ignored.
+Such as:

 ```
 cat ~/.myprojs/chat

+# ~/chat/client.old
 ~/chat/server
 ~/chat/client
+# db and other useful scripts
 ~/chat/scripts

 cat ~/myprojs/bbs